Philip Morris International confirms commitment to its employees during pandemic08 Apr 2020 · 3 min read

 PMI’s commitment to its employees is an integral part of the company’s broader support for communities impacted by the COVID-19 crisis across the world.

-To date, PMI has pledged in excess of USD 24 million to support actions against the pandemic.
+As of May 31, 2020, PMI has provided more than USD 31 million in financial and in-kind donations to support actions against the pandemic.
 Its support will continue to grow as PMI works to meet the evolving needs of the communities in which it operates.